-As data center demands grow, so do the demands for energy.
+As data center demands grow, so do the energy demands.

-A report from the National Resources Defense Council states that data centers are the fastest growing users of electricity in the U.S., and the demand is estimated to grow by over 50% by 2020.
+A report from the National Resources Defense Council states that data centers are the fastest-growing electricity users in the U.S., and the demand is estimated to grow by over 50%.
 Data centers face unfavorable publicity as wasteful power hogs and polluters.
 The colocation providers can combat that with more efficient energy use and alternative power sources.

 Data Center Infrastructure Management (DCIM) tools can be used to help reduce unnecessary redundancy and inefficiency.
 Renewable energy sources, such as solar, wind, and geothermal, should be examined.

 Another avenue being taken by some data centers is to take the primary energy source off the electrical grid by using fuel cells that use natural gas.
-By using the electrical grid as the backup, this also has the effect of eliminating polluting diesel generators used as backups by the majority of the data centers.
+Using the electrical grid as the backup also eliminates polluting diesel generators used as backups by the majority of the data centers.

 Future developments, especially as density increases in facilities due to lack of expansion space, could include liquid cooling for equipment rather than air.

-However, the market is seeing an increase in the buying up and consolidation around the globe.
+However, the market is seeing an increase in buying up and consolidation around the globe.

 The top three providers hold over 20% of the colocation market.
 The total for the top twelve is over 40% of the market.
-Some advantages of consolidation are possible cost savings, especially in a global market, as well as stronger security and compliance protocols.
+Some advantages of consolidation are possible cost savings, especially in a global market, and stronger security and compliance protocols.

 Growth of Modular and Containerized Data Centers

-As mentioned earlier, one problem colocation data centers face is CIO resistance to giving up total management of the IT infrastructure.
-Cost efficiency has been one of the advantages colocation centers have over the argument for a company building its own new facility or renovating existing centers.
+As mentioned earlier, one problem colocation data centers face is CIO resistance to giving up total IT infrastructure management.
+Cost efficiency has been one advantage of colocation centers over the argument for a company building its own new facility or renovating existing centers.

-However, rather than build new centers, companies are looking into lower cost, more efficient modular and containerized solutions.
+However, companies are looking into lower-cost, more efficient modular and containerized solutions rather than building new centers.